drupaldiversity/diversity-of-the-web/SURVEY.md

     () Yes
     () No

-    If you identify as a religions person, do you identify as a minority because of your religion?
+    If you identify as a religious person, do you identify as a minority because of your religion?
     () Yes
     () No
     () N/A